Gustavo Artunduaga Paredes Airport: Land side facilities

 The passenger terminal has all the necessary infrastructure for passenger service, including check-in capacity for several airlines, nine stores, two restaurants, two departure lounges with capacity for 228 passengers, landing room with their respective luggage belts, six bathrooms, X-ray scanner, metal detectors, air conditioning, speakers, cargo hold, chapel, administrative offices and facilities for law enforcement, health services with permanent ambulance and car parking.

 Air side facilities

 The airport has an asphalt runway of 1500 m - 4921 ft - long with 12/30 direction, a platform of 3000 m^{2} with parking for six positions for general aviation, four commercial passenger aviation positions and four helicopters positions and three taxiways - alpha, bravo and charlie - that connect the platform to the southern section of the track.
 The control tower is 27 feet high, divided into nine levels.
 It is also equipped with a fire department of three levels provided with two machines for emergency care.
 5 It also has infrastructure for fueling Jet A-1 and to serve nocturnal air navigation until 20:00 (UTC−5).

-The Florencia VOR-DME (Ident: FLA) is located on the field.

-There is high terrain north of the airport.